Goomento/PageBuilder/README.md

 **The Page Builder did not display on storefront**

-- Make sure that Goomento Page Builder module was enabled, in `Stores > Settings > Configuration > Goomento > Page Builder > General > Active`
+- Make sure that Goomento Page Builder module was enabled, in `Goomento > Configuration > General > Active`
 - Make sure Page Builder was `Enabled` and `Store view` is matching with current storefront
-- Enable the Debug Mode to see what happened, in `Stores > Settings > Configuration > Goomento > Page Builder > Editor > Debug Mode`
+- Enable the Debug Mode to see what happened, in `Goomento > Configuration > Editor > Debug Mode` choose `Yes`
 - Flush/ Clean Magento Cache

 **Visual editor did not load**